python-trio/trio/docs/source/reference-core.rst

 cancellable.

-Here's the rule: if it's in the trio namespace, and you use ``await`` to call it, then it's cancellable (see :ref:`yield-points` above).
+Here's the rule: if it's in the trio namespace, and you use ``await`` to call it, then it's cancellable (see :ref:`check-points` above).
 Cancellable means:

 * If you try to call it when inside a cancelled scope, then it will